Emergency Care Practitioner

 About us

-You must be able to produce ALL certificates stated as essential in the person specification to complete pre-employment checks.
+You must be able to produce all certificates stated essential in the person specification or you will not be able to complete pre‑employment checks.

-We provide hospital services from two acute sites—Darlington Memorial Hospital and University Hospital of North Durham.
-Our services also include a centre for planned care in Bishop Auckland and care from community hospitals in Chester-le-Street, Shotley Bridge, Barnard Castle, Sedgefield, and Weardale, as well as over 80 other community settings and home care.
+We provide hospital services from two acute sites – Darlington Memorial Hospital and University Hospital of North Durham.
+We also have a centre for planned care in Bishop Auckland and provide care from community hospitals in Chester‑le‑Street, Shotley Bridge, Barnard Castle, Sedgefield and Weardale, as well as over 80 other community‑based settings and care delivery in patients\’ homes.

-We particularly welcome applications from disabled and Black, Asian, and Minority Ethnic (BAME) candidates, as these groups are currently under-represented.
+We particularly welcome applications from disabled and Black, Asian and Minority Ethnic (BAME) candidates as BAME and disabled people are currently under‑represented.

-Full Job Descriptions are available in the adverts supporting documents.
+Full job descriptions can be found in the adverts supporting documents.

 For the most up‑to‑date information on visa requirements and eligibility, please check online to determine whether you can apply.